mpsonntag/prespost/201900_GSoC/Proposals.md

 by making use of specific features of the NIX format, such as the comprehensive organization of metadata and the representation of relationships between the data.
-This would materialize as a set of features on the GIN web frontend for extended search, visualization and exploration of data stored on GIN.
+This would materialize as a set of features on the GIN web front-end for extended search, visualization and exploration of data stored on GIN.

 Outcomes of this project would be the ability to extract structural properties and metadata from files and to present and visualize the results as statistical summaries.